deegitalbe/laravel-trustup-io-external-model-relations/README.md

 composer require deegitalbe/laravel-trustup-io-external-model-relations
 ```

-### Preparing your models (optional)
+### Preparing your models
-If you have relationships with trustup users, your model should look like this
+Your model having external relationships should look like this
 ```php
 <?php